The approximate number of living ECE ILLINOIS alumni worldwide.

 BenchVue for automatic data collection

-MATLAB for plotting and modeling
+MATLAB and/or Python for plotting and modeling

-Arduino IDE for microprocessor programming (semi-required option)
+Arduino IDE for microprocessor programming (optional)

 High school physics